Einselection, Equilibrium and Cosmology: Cosmological Discussion

 We add one more general thought about dSE models: While in most of this paper we used the notion of equilibrium as a ``straw man'' to represent the absence of an arrow of time, for dSE models equilibrium is a fundamental part of the physical picture.
 If we had concluded that equilibrium conditions prevent the emergence of classicality due to the absence of einselection (as we thought might be the case at the start of this project), that would have created major problems for the dSE picture.
 Instead, our results are consistent with identifying histories describing an arrow of time despite the overall equilibrium conditions, as have already been explored heuristically in the dSE literature.

 Another feature of our work that has some connections with cosmology is the presence of a double headed arrow of time.
-Such ideas come up occasionally in cosmological scenarios (some are discussed in~\cite{Hawking:2003bf,Albrecht:2014eaa,GuthChamblin2020}).
+Such ideas come up occasionally in cosmological scenarios (some are discussed in~\cite{Hawking:2003bf,Albrecht:2014eaa,Boyle:2018tzc,GuthChamblin2020}).
+Here we note some differences between that work and the current discussion.
 In our toy model calculations, examples of double headed arrows of time came about by patching together two histories, one defined by an initial condition and the other by a final condition (thus creating a ``middle condition'').
-This patching together makes particular sense in our toy model example, where the two paths we are connecting are both behaving very classically at the point of connection.
-As discussed in Sect.
-5.2 of~\cite{Albrecht:2009vr} such patching is less clearly motivated in the case where the point of connection is a tunneling event, although we note that an interesting case for such a description is made in~\cite{Hawking:2003bf}.
+In the context of our CH analysis this patching together makes particular sense in cases where the two paths we are connecting are both behaving very classically at the point of connection, thus extending the classical narrative.

+As emphasized in~\cite{Hawking:2003bf}, the cosmological examples tend not to behave classically at the point where the arrow switches directions.
+Instead, the patching tends to occur in a highly quantum regime---often a tunneling event.
+While there may be reasons to consider wavefunctions that offer a double-headed picture, we note that such a picture is intrinsically different from the cases we have showcased with the ACL model, where the patching occurs at a time of highly classical behavior.
+The discussion in Sect.
+5.2 of~\cite{Albrecht:2009vr} makes the point (which appears to be uncontroversial) that when the ``middle condition'' is intrinsically quantum a discussion of classical phenomena naturally draws the focus to histories with a single arrow, even if technically there is another history with the opposite arrow ``on the other side of'' the quantum domain.